Legal landscape of airbnb rentals in Thailand

 Under Section 11 of the Hotel Act, officials can enter a property for inspection if they have reasonable grounds to suspect an unlicensed hotel operation.

-Airbnb Legal Thailand: Practical Legal Approaches to Airbnb rentals in Thailand
+Airbnb legal in Thailand: practical legal approaches to Airbnb rentals in Thailand

 Conclusion

-- Respect the 30-day rule in condominiums to stay within the Civil and Commercial Code.
+• Respect the 30-day minimum in condominiums to remain under the Civil and Commercial Code of Thailand rather than the Hotel Act B.E.
+2547 (2004).

-- Maintain transparent tax records under Section 40(5) to avoid audits.
+• Maintain transparent tax records under Section 40(5) of the Revenue Code of Thailand to reduce audit risk.

-By treating your Airbnb rentals in Thailand as a formal business rather than a casual hobby, you protect your investment, your guests, and your reputation in Thailand’s vibrant hospitality market.
+Hosts who treat short-term rentals as a formal business rather than a casual activity protect their investment, safeguard their guests, and preserve their reputation in Thailand’s competitive hospitality market.

 If you need further information, you may schedule an appointment with one of our lawyers.